-When it comes to journalling, there’s no wrong or right way to do it.
-Journalling is a creative activity, so you can relax and simply do what works for you.
+When it comes to journaling, there’s no wrong or right way to do it.
+Journaling is a creative activity, so you can relax and simply do what works for you.
 But if you’re stuck and not sure what type of journal you need, ask yourself these three questions…

 What Do You Want More of in Your Life?

 Patty was a real estate agent and single mom.
 She was busy raising three teenagers and often felt overwhelmed by all the demands on her time and energy.
 When she thought about what she wanted more of in her life, the answer was clear: inner peace.

 So, Patty started a meditation journal that she used each night before bed.
 She wrote down positive affirmations she wanted to embrace.
 She recorded how long she meditated for each evening as well as anything that was troubling her.

 As time went on, Patty noticed it was easier to sleep at night because she had taken the time to process the noise of the day.
 Now, she wakes up feeling peaceful and refreshed.